Meet the Summer Programs Office

 Susan Peel Farrell

 Susan lives on campus with her husband Stephen, long-time member of the faculty, and has four children, all of whom attended Choate Summer Programs and are graduates of Choate Rosemary Hall: Garrett ’12, Dylan ’14, Caitlin ’15, and Tagan ’20.
-In addition to her work in Summer Programs, Susan is Assistant Coach for Girls Varsity Soccer, Assistant Coach for Co-ed Varsity Sailing, an adviser to day students, and adviser to Choate’s Women Student-Athlete Association.
-Outside of Choate, Susan was appointed in May 2020 to a three-year term on the board of Hoyas Unlimited, the alumni relations and fundraising arm of Georgetown University Athletics.
-She also continues to serve each year as an alumni interviewer for Yale University.
+In addition to her work in Summer Programs, Susan is Assistant Coach for Girls Varsity Soccer, a Student Life adviser to several Choate students, a House Mentor at the Kohler Environmental Center, the adviser to Choate’s Women Student-Athlete Association, and a former coach of co-ed Varsity Sailing.
+Outside of Choate, Susan was appointed in May 2020 to the board of Hoyas Unlimited, the alumni relations and fundraising arm of Georgetown University Athletics, and is now in her second 3-year term.
+She also continues to serve each year as an alumni interviewer for Yale University and is an at-large delegate to the Yale Alumni Association Assembly.

 Julia C. Pucci